 Kindred's storage needs encompass both corporate financial data and clinical data.
 The company operates nearly 500 hospitals and healthcare facilities in 48 U.S. states.
 Local servers are used to power most of Kindred's outlying facilities, with tape drive technology used to store and backup data.
 The company's multi-pronged strategy also includes a storage area network (SAN) with about 20 terabytes of capacity at its Louisville, Ky., headquarters.

 "Our remote facilities are almost a completely different architecture than our corporate (network)," says Hesson.
 "The corporate SAN stores a lot of centralized applications, including clinical applications, that are used by people at our field facilities.
-By the same token, it also stores
+By the same token, it also stores accounts receivable records and other corporate financial data."

 The remote facilities posed the biggest storage challenge, for two main reasons.
 First, Kindred had "gotten into a line of servers with inferior tape drives," says Hesson, exposing data when they failed.
 This heightened the importance of storing backup data for system recovery.
 In addition, the servers ? though local to the individual facility ? were managed remotely by information technology personnel in Louisville.